jungp22/jungp22/README.md

 ### Hello!
 I'm Jung Park 👋
 - Welcome to my GitHub page.
-Here you'll mainly see repositories of work done in University, along with a few personal projects.
+Here you'll mainly see repositories from my coursework.
+I'll try to add more projects later on.
-- Programming languages I know include C/C++, Java, Python, SQL, HTML/CSS, JavaScript, React.
+- The main languages I use are C/C++, Java, Python
+- I'm working on getting better at web development

-If you want to reach out to me, you can do so on my LinkedIn at any time (it's on my profile!)
+Feel free to reach out to me on my LinkedIn